• Buy From Us

 The Radical Acceptance Coping Mantras worksheet is a collection of phrases that can be repeated (or read aloud) to help remind the client of the reality of the situation.

 Mantras’ repetitive nature can also help with self-soothing.
-This helps the client calm down and get back to a more balanced state of mind.
+This helps the client calm down and return to a more balanced mind.
 It also supports radical acceptance.

 #8.
 Establishing Radical Acceptance Objectives

 The Radical Self Acceptance Goals worksheet assists clients in practicing the radical acceptance coping technique in non-distressing situations so that they are more prepared to use the skill in a crisis.
-When we are preoccupied with our emotions, it is more difficult to try out a new skill.
+When we are preoccupied with our emotions, trying out a new skill is more difficult.

 #9.
 Radical Acceptance Meditation

-The Meditation for Radical Acceptance worksheet combines traditional meditation with radical acceptance skills so that clients can practice accepting and calming themselves in stressful situations.
-Mindful meditation assists a client in centering themselves in the present moment.
+The Meditation for Radical Acceptance worksheet combines traditional meditation with radical acceptance skills so clients can practice accepting and calming themselves in stressful situations.
+Mindful meditation assists clients in centering themselves in the present moment.

 #10.
 The Ups and Downs